top of page

 The workshop will introduce/ refresh concepts and tools and apply them to the concrete example of Melanoma.
 The weekend will provide an opportunity to

 - evaluate the patient engagement process from a conceptual and strategic level: what do we exactly want to achieve by engaging?
 Which role do we need to play for that?
 What is required to fulfil that role?
 What are opportunities, what are traps?
 How does one recognise and mitigate attempts at cooption?
+Reflect on the unique contributions that patient communities can make and explore the concept of playfulness (not gamification!) in problem-solving.

 - building on our Melanoma patient pathway and focusing on paint points, use a 'the future, backwards' approach to articulate a desirable future of MELANOMA SOLVED, steps required to reach that future and most importantly, opportunities for us to take action.
 Which technologies, policies, regulations and legal frameworks as well as outside events will influence that future?